bioidiap/bob.extension/doc/cpp_api.rst

 .. cpp:class:: bob::extension::FunctionDoc

-   To document a function (either a stand-alone function or a member function of a class), you should use the :cpp:class:`bob::extension::FunctionDoc`.
+   To document a function (either a stand-alone function or a member function of a class), you should use the :cpp:func:`bob::extension::FunctionDoc`.

    .. cpp:function:: bob::extension::FunctionDoc(\
         const char* const function_name,\